B3Kay/next-buffet-diet-webb-app/README.md

 ## 🔑Key Features

-- 🔎 **Find Buffets**: Find Buffets and All you can eat places in your area.
+- 🔎 **Find Buffets**: Find All you can eat places nearby you.
-- ⭐ **Community curated buffet reviews**: Read reviews and contribute to the community.
+- ⭐ **Community curated buffet reviews**: The buffets are reviewed and tested by the community.
-- 🍔 **Opinionated Restaurant Details**: View restaurant details, including reviews, ratings, and macronutrient content.
+- 🍔 **Opinionated Restaurant Details**: No matter what diet you follow or dietary restrictions, here you can find a all you can eat for you.
+View restaurant details, including reviews, ratings, and macronutrient content.

-## Getting Started
+## Getting development Started

 Install dependencies